-Duplex profile with moderately-structured soils with a Sand Clay Loam at the surface and a Medium Clay at depth.
-Gravel (ironstone) was present throughout profile, which increased with depth.
-Cobbles were evident between 35cm to 50cm when augering.
-Common & distinct mottling occurred from 25cm which is an indicator of poor drainage.
-The prevalence of gravel, cobbles and poor drainage characteristics dictate a Land Capability Class of 5.
-Pits 2 & 3 displayed similar characteristics, however, auger refusal occurred at 20cm and 10cm respectively.
+Duplex profile with moderately-structured soils with a Clay Loam at the surface and a Medium Clay at depth.
+Gravel was present throughout profile from 15cm.
+Auger refusal occurred at 40cm, which is likely due to subsurface stone.
+Common & distinct mottling occurred from 30cm which is an indicator of poor drainage, surface ponding was also identified nearby.
+Poor drainage characteristics dictate a Land Capability Class of 5.